 There are so many Dubrovnik travel guides, but they rarely put emphasis on Dubrovnik beaches.
 When thinking of Dubrovnik, we tend to think about its medieval old town, city walls, museums, lovely restaurants, eclectic bars, and high prices.

-We don't usually hear many stories about Dubrovnik beaches.
-When thinking of Dubrovnik, we think about its historical town, eclectic bars, museums and its high prices.
-However, Dubrovnik is the southernmost town in Croatia, with lots of sunny days throughout the year, and swimming at one of many Dubrovnik beaches is one of the main activities people enjoy in Dubrovnik.
+However, Dubrovnik is the southernmost town in Croatia, with lots of sunny days throughout the year, and swimming at one of many Dubrovnik beaches is one of the top things to do in Dubrovnik.